NSW Work Injury Claim

 Compensation to relatives claim: what families need to prove

-A compensation to relatives claim is the NSW workers compensation claim brought after a worker's death for eligible dependants or family members.
-The practical questions are usually: did work cause or materially contribute to the death, who was financially dependent on the worker, what funeral expenses were paid, and whether any dependent children may have a weekly-payment entitlement.
+A compensation to relatives claim is the NSW workers compensation death claim brought for statutory dependants.
+The practical questions are whether the death resulted from a compensable injury, who was wholly or partly dependent for support, how the lump sum should be apportioned, what funeral expenses were paid, and whether any dependent child has a weekly-payment entitlement.

 Collect incident, exposure, medical, hospital, coronial, and employment records that explain how work is connected to the death.